Native Functions

 A function's arity is the number of arguments it takes.
 Joe provides four methods for checking that a native function has received the correct number of arguments.
 There are several cases:

-The Args::exactArity method checks that the function has received exactly a specific number of arguments, as shown in the _square() example above.
-It takes two arguments:
+Exact Arity: the Args::exactArity method checks that the function has received exactly the required number of arguments, as shown in the _square() example above.
+It takes two arguments: the required number, and the function's signature:

 args.exactArity(1, "square(x)");

-If args doesn't contain exactly the correct number of arguments, exactArity() will use Args.arityFailure() to throw a JoeError with this message:
+If args contains an incorrect number of arguments, exactArity() will throw a JoeError:

 Wrong number of arguments, expected: square(x).